The Esophageal Program

 - Tracheoesophageal Fistula Esophageal Atresia

-In the spirit of keeping you well-informed, the individual(s) identified are neither agents nor employees of Northwestern Memorial HealthCare or any of its affiliate organizations.
+In the spirit of keeping you well-informed, some of the physician(s) and/or individual(s) identified are neither agents nor employees of Northwestern Memorial HealthCare or any of its affiliate organizations.
 They have selected our facilities as places where they want to treat and care for their private patients.